If you still think Facebook and Twitter are the be-all and end-all of social media marketing tools, think again.

 How to Start Using Pinterest for Business to Improve Your Visibility and Promote Your Brand Right Now

-But, just to quickly recap…
+Just to quickly recap…

 1. Create popular images that are: